-What is GenLayer [The Fundamentals-Part II]
+What is GenLayer [Basics-Part II]

-After introducing the innovative concept of an AI-powered Blockchain, let’s dive deeper into GenLayer’s inner workings.
+After introducing the innovative concept of an Intelligent Blockchain, let’s dive deeper into GenLayer’s inner workings.
 In this part, you will learn about the execution environment GenVM, the role of validators, and the consensus mechanism of Optimistic Democracy.

 GenVM: The Execution Environment Combining AI and Blockchain